ZedZeroth/CRAGenerator/README.md

 #### 2.2.2.
 DataAccess ("persistence" layer)

 Classes for reading/writing from the CSV files and any services for interacting with the BusinessLogic core.
-Currently this includes a DTO class and adapters (repositories?) for converting data in different CSVs into a universal DTO that is used to build the BusinessLogic layer's model properties.
+Currently this includes a DTO class and adapters for converting data in different CSVs into a universal DTO that is used to build the BusinessLogic layer's model properties.
+Currently adapters are injected into a systemwide ("infrastructure", see below) DataAccessService class, which is perhaps better repackaged as a repository?

 #### 2.2.3.
 Testing